jQuery.parseHTML( data [, context ] [, keepScripts ] )Returns: Array

 Most jQuery APIs that accept HTML strings will run scripts that are included in the HTML.

-jQuery.parseHTML does not run script in the parsed HTML unless
+jQuery.parseHTML does not run scripts in the parsed HTML unless

 keepScripts is explicitly

 true.
-However, it is still possible in most environments to execute script indirectly, for example via the
+However, it is still possible in most environments to execute scripts indirectly, for example via the